ufz/ogs/Tests/Data/Parabolic/T/3D_line_source_term_tests/3D_line_source_term_in_cylinder/heatconduction-line_source_term.md

 In the above figure the source term is the red vertical line in the origin of the coordinate system.

-The analytical solution for a line source in the cylinder is.
+The analytical solution for a line source in the cylinder is

 $$
 \begin{equation}